The Fielder has just placed second at a conference for the first time ever.

 “I am beyond proud of this team – every single one of them who came out and did their best,” journalism advisor Renee Nieckula said.

-The Fielder is a smaller team than most other schools, as the conference is ranked on total points with no regard to population the Fielder has rarely placed, even then usually getting third.
+The Fielder is a smaller team than most other schools, as the conference is ranked on total points with no regard to population.
+The Fielder has rarely placed higher than fourth.
 This is a historical occasion as this has never happened in the 70 years of The Fielder’s existence.

-Three other first places were claimed by Alexis Listermann for newspaper design, Hailey Fay for editorial writing, and Sara Stoztak for copy editing.
+Four other first places were claimed by Lee Hoffee for headline writing, Alexis Listermann for newspaper design, Hailey Fay for editorial writing, and Sara Stoztak for copy editing.

-Sara Stozak had only gone into the competition with two weeks of practice.
+Sara Stozak had only two weeks of practice before the competition.

 Holly Winiars claimed second in both feature writing and copy editing.
-She was one of the three people, including Ibarra and Fay, to claim multiple medals.
+She was one of the two people, including Ibarra, to claim multiple medals.

 Maya Gutierrez was the only third-place qualifier, taking home a medal for feature writing.